Revathi2006/ORM/README.md

 # Ex02 Django ORM Web Application
-## Date:
+## Date: 09:04:25
 ## AIM
-To develop a Django application to store and retrieve data from a Movies Database using Object Relational Mapping(ORM).
+To develop a Django application to store and retrieve data from a Students Database using Object Relational Mapping(ORM).

-## ENTITY RELATIONSHIP DIAGRAM

  ## DESIGN STEPS

 ### STEP 1:
 Clone the problem from GitHub